NeKoRoSYS/NeKoRoSYS/README.md

 ## Tech Stack
 <br>

 DISCLAIMER: I utilize LLMs to assist me with my programming endeavors.
-A handful of my projects have some of its boilerplate code "vibecoded" for quicker iteration and prototyping.
+A handful of my projects have some of its boilerplate code "vibecoded" for quicker iteration and prototyping—still, with the custom code I actually manually created by myself.
 Regardless, it's essential that I use AI tools sparingly and responsibly on top of the knowledge I myself already possess or otherwise these projects would not have been possible for me to create in the first place.

 <br>